Digital-Twin-Operational-Platform/Cristallo/README.md

 > Best performance with python 3.8+

 ## Download
 Download or clone this repository on your local machine.
+For a visual walkthrough on how to download and run, visit https://www.youtube.com/watch?v=-l04b4dEypo

 > Skip the following instructions if you are familiar with GitHub.